 Identifying Critical Assets

-The life-blood of any hybrid cloud security strategy starts with identifying critical assets.
+The foundation of any hybrid cloud security strategy starts with identifying critical assets.
 Your organization’s protection should focus on these valuable resources:

 Vulnerability Assessment Methods

-Hybrid environments need ongoing monitoring and evaluation for a complete vulnerability assessment.
+Hybrid cloud systems need ongoing monitoring and evaluation for a complete vulnerability assessment.
 According to the Osterman report, 52% of organizations lack clear visibility into resource access and permission levels.
 Automated discovery and assessment tools become vital to spot potential security gaps.

 Your organization should adopt a risk-based approach to vulnerability management that targets the biggest threats to critical assets.
 Security teams can then prioritize fixes while meeting regulatory requirements.